-Being inclusive means behaving and encouraging others to behave in a way that is respectful and non-discriminatory.
+Being inclusive means behaving and encouraging others to behave in a way that is respectful and nondiscriminatory.
 By listening and respecting others, people gain insight and understanding.

 We are all different and hold different views and beliefs.
 Some of these may be so deeply ingrained that we do not recognise them in ourselves, nevertheless they affect how we respond to others.
 We all need to work at being inclusive.
-We will generate our own learning by being willing to try, and acknowledging our mistakes when someone challenges us.
+We will generate our own learning by being willing to try and acknowledging our mistakes when someone challenges us.
 In practice, this means that we are willing to learn more about people who are different to us in terms of:

 - ethnicity

+- sexual orientation

+- language

+- faith, religion and belief

+- disability

+- age

 - status

-- sexual orientation

 - class

-- language

 - culture

-faith

-Culture

-gender

-- disability - professional background
+- professional background

-age

-power
+- gender

+- power.